Johanth3108/ACS6300_dissertation-MATLAB-code/README.md

-# ACS6300_dissertation MATLAB code

-# LQR and MPC Controllers for Furuta Pendulum
+# ACS6300_dissertation MATLAB code for LQR and MPC Controllers for Furuta Pendulum

 This repository contains MATLAB implementations of two control strategies, **Linear Quadratic Regulator (LQR)** and **Model Predictive Control (MPC)**, to stabilize and control a Furuta pendulum.
 The controllers are designed to minimize cost functions while achieving reference tracking.
 Both simulations demonstrate the pendulum's dynamic response and control inputs.